jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 ...and so on.

 I'll adjust the values in a sort of roundabout way, just because I have to use SQL.
-First, I'll change the data type for this column from `money` to `smallint` using the following code:
+First, I'll change the data type for this column from `money` to `tinyint` using the following code:

 ```
 ALTER TABLE [dbo].[xAPI-Edu-Data]